nsayed123/jenkins_setup/README.md

 I have included the jenkins_install.yml and jenkins_install.yml file in the jenkins/tasks/main.yml file.

-Files directory contain files which is used to disable the csrf. which will bypass the GUI.
+- Files directory contain files which is used to disable the csrf. which will bypass the GUI.
-Task direcyory contain files to install and configure Jenkins Templates direcyory contain the create_user.groovy, which is invoked to create users and assign repective permissions Test directory contain inventory file, where we define our target host where we want to install and configure Jenkins. vars directory contain the variable, which are invoked in jenkins_install.yml and jenkins_configs.yml
+- Task direcyory contain files to install and configure Jenkins
+- Templates direcyory contain the create_user.groovy, which is invoked to create users and assign repective permissions
+- Test directory contain inventory file, where we define our target host where we want to install and configure Jenkins.
+- vars directory contain the variable, which are invoked in jenkins_install.yml and jenkins_configs.yml

 ## Run

 Make sure you are in the right directory "jenkins_setup"

+Note: replace "<admin_password>" with admin password, <reader_password> with reader password and <writer_password>" with writer password

+Issue the below command
 ```
 ansible-playbook site.yml --extra-vars "admin_user_pass=<admin_password> reader_user_pass=<reader_password> writer_user_pass=<writer_password>"